Last Updated on July 26, 2021

-Open banking has become important nowadays with few great examples like CIBIL, central KYC, UPI, wealth management apps like ETMoney, Zerodha, Groww, etc.
+Open banking has enabled a few successful applications like CIBIL, central KYC, UPI, wealth management apps like ETMoney, Zerodha, Groww, etc.

 4. Is open banking safe and secure for the user?

-Yes, open banking is completely safe and secure as the banks offer an end-to-end safe and secure API integration with the TPPs for security & privacy.
-User’s information is solely used by the registered TPP after the user’s consent.
+Yes, open banking is completely safe and secure.
+The banks offer an end-to-end safe and secure API integration with the TPPs for security & privacy.
+Furthermore, the registered TPP solely uses the user’s information after the user’s consent.

-5. Is open banking a way into our future?
+5. Is open banking a way into the best banking future?

-Open banking has reduced hassles from the customer’s point of view and has also acted as an enabler for many financial institutions to grow their business.
-It will certainly change the way of the whole financial ecosystem in the near future.
+Open banking has improved customer’s experience.
+It has also acted as an enabler for many financial institutions to grow their business.
+Thus, it will surely change the way of the whole financial ecosystem in the near future.